 An ounce of prevention is worth a pound of cure!
-Thorough bi-annual examinations are recommended to make sure oral health is maintained at the optimum levels.
+Smile Matters recommends thorough bi-annual examinations are recommended to make sure oral health is maintained at the optimum levels.
 It’s critical that these follow up appointments are kept to ensure prevention of more serious problems.
 Preventive care is highlighted by:

 Oral Cancer Screenings